GsLogiMaker/qu-script/README.md

 > __Note__: The following are part of the design goals; they are not implemented yet.
 The following text is also a work in progress.

 Easy to interop with C, maybe, WHOO!
 You can remove the default Qu standard library and replace it with your own standard library if you need to ensure scripts can't be used for anything malicous (Pariculary useful in modding!)
 Qu comes with a Rust-like package manager called **Qu**be for creating projects, running projects, and installing dependencies.
+Also may add a linter called **Qu**cumber and documentation called **Qu**rriculum.

 ## What Does it Look Like?
 ``` GDScript